MaterializeInc/terraform-provider-materialize/docs/resources/organization_role.md

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `key` (String) Role key included in the JWT roles claim.
-Match this key to the database role name.
+- `key` (String) Identifier included in the JWT roles claim.
+For roles created by this resource, it matches the role name.

 ## Import